2a: the throat, gullet, or jaws especially of a voracious animalthe gaping maw of the tiger

 the gaping maw of the tiger

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'maw'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'maw.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin and Etymology of maw
+History and Etymology for maw

 Middle English, from Old English maga; akin to Old High German mago stomach, Lithuanian makas purse